redis/redis-rcp/README.md

 Note: we suggest to don't provide a reference implementation if it's a lot of work to write one, unless you already have one.

+RCPs possible statuses are:

+* Open: discussion in progress.
+* Refused: the change was not accepted.
+* Accepted: the change was accepted.
+* Implemented: the change was accepted and an implementation merged into the `unstable`.
+* Production: the change was merged into a stable version of Redis.

 List of RCPs
 ===